 A number of best management practices options were considered for each catchment shown on Figure 13.
-These options are explored and qualitatively evaluated in Table 12.
+These options are explored and qualitatively evaluated in Table 13.
 The following volume reduction/rate control measures are proposed:

-- Roadside swales for road runoff. - 300 mm absorbent topsoil on landscaped and irrigated areas. - Disconnected roof leaders for lots adjacent, and upslope, to natural areas. - Regional treatment/detention facilities for areas that require it.
-See Figure 13. - Utilize existing wetlands that are large compared with their catchment areas.
+- · Roadside swales for road runoff. - 300 mm absorbent topsoil on landscaped and irrigated areas. - Disconnected roof leaders for lots adjacent, and upslope, to natural areas. - Regional treatment/detention facilities for areas that require it.
+See Figure 13.